-Book a custom blending session with Anointed Essential Oil Blending Boutique in Marine City.
-They offer essential oils specific for immunity protection and a “Happy Place” blend to combat the winter blues.
-The customization will help you find the combination suited to boost your mood or a loved one’s mood, wink-wink.
+Book a body, mind & spirit class with EarthStar Wisdom in Marine City.
+They offer essential oils specific for immunity protection to combat the winter blues, stones & crystal grids.
+The customization will help you find the combination suited to boost your mood!

 6. Make Something

-Making something will give you a sense of pride and accomplishment so take advantage of the quieter season to find your inner artist.
-Some places that can help you with that are the Craft Loft in St. Clair and the newly opened, Foundry in Port Huron.
+Making something will give you a sense of accomplishment, so take advantage of the quieter season to find your inner artist.
+Locations that can help you with that are the Craft Loft in St. Clair and the Foundry in Port Huron.
 Locations like these offer the tools to be creative, knowledgeable staff and work space in the toasty indoors.

 Photo | Craft Loft, St. Clair